Heart Failure

 How is heart failure diagnosed?

-Through physical exam, medical history, and tests like echocardiogram and EKG.
+Diagnosis typically involves physical exam, medical history, and tests such as echocardiogram, electrocardiogram, and blood tests.

 If you have any feedback, please get in touch.